corelight/LLM-Ninja/Readme.md

    ![open-webui Document Ingestion](images/open-webui-settings-documents.png)

-### save_vale_prompts.py
+### llm-styleguide-helper.py

 **Summary:** AI-powered style guide fixer that uses [Vale](https://vale.sh/) linting and Microsoft Style Guide definitions.
-Analyzes text/markdown files recursively for style violations, generates detailed prompts for LLMs to fix issues, and supports iterative refinement until all desired style guide compliance is achieved.
+Analyzes text/markdown files recursively for style violations, generates detailed prompts for LLMs to fix issues, and supports both manual LLM interaction and automatic fixing with [Gemini CLI](https://github.com/google-gemini/gemini-cli) with iterative refinement until all desired style guide compliance is achieved.

 #### Features:
-- **Vale Integration:** Runs Vale in JSON mode on text, markdown, and fixed files to detect style guide violations
+- **Vale Integration:** Runs Vale in JSON mode on text and markdown files to detect style guide violations
 - **Alert Extraction:** Extracts and formats all Vale alerts/issues for AI processing
 - **Vocabulary Lookup:** Automatically looks up relevant definitions from the Microsoft Style Guide for vocabulary-related alerts
 - **Prompt Generation:** Creates comprehensive prompts that can be used with AI models to automatically fix the detected issues
-- **Batch Processing:** Processes all `.txt`, `.md`, and `.fixed` files in a directory tree recursively
+- **Batch Processing:** Processes all `.txt` and `.md` files in a directory tree recursively
+- **Gemini CLI Integration:** Optional automatic fixing using [Gemini CLI](https://github.com/google-gemini/gemini-cli) with iterative refinement
+- **Smart Iteration:** Automatically stops when no further improvements are detected (3 consecutive iterations without improvement)
+- **Flexible Output:** Supports both manual LLM interaction and fully automated processing

 #### Prerequisites:
 - **Python 3.7+**